xuejianma/fastLinecut_radialLinecut/README.md

 # Arbitrary Linecut, and Radial Linecuts Averaging
 Extract arbitrary line cut with given terminals and radial linecuts with given center point efficiently.
 All codes are included in fastLinecut_radialLinecut.ipynb.
-Given point 1 (pt1) and point 2 (pt2) coordinates, it can take the linecut between the two points efficiently, without using slower scipy package(s).
-Basically, any pair of coordinates between point 1 (pt1) and point 2 (pt2) can be converted to x- and y- pixel integers, so we don't need any interpolation.
 ## Arbitray Linecut
-Given two coordinates:
+Given point 1 (pt1) and point 2 (pt2) coordinates, it can take the linecut between the two points efficiently, without using slower scipy package(s).
+Basically, any pair of coordinates between point 1 (pt1) and point 2 (pt2) can be converted to x- and y- pixel integers, so we don't need any interpolation, which speeds up the running.
-pt1 = (-12, -14),
+For example: given two coordinates: pt1 = (-12, -14),
 pt2 = (20, 13),
-we can take the linecut between the two points:
+we can take the linecut between the two points of the star image:

 ![Alt text](./screenshot1.png)
 ## Radial Linecuts Averaging